rabbitmq/rabbitmq-website/site/access-control.md

 [Production environments](/production-checklist.html) typically need to pre-configure (seed) a number of virtual hosts, users and user permissions.

-While this can be done in a few ways:
+This can be done in a few ways:

  * Using [CLI tools](/cli.html)
  * [Definition export and import on node boot](/definitions.html) (recommended)